logzio/logz-docs/_source/integrations/terraform.md

 }
 ```

 Note that the base url includes a 2-letter region code that differs depending on where your Logz.io account is hosted.
 See [this page](https://docs.logz.io/user-guide/accounts/account-region.html) for further information.
-The default is null for
+The default base_url is `api.logz.io` for accounts hosted by US East (Northern Virginia).

 Replace {var.api_token} with the API token of your account.
 Note that every log account, including sub accounts, has its own set of dedicated API tokens.

-For example, here's what a provider for
+Here's an example for the provider parameters:

 ```
 provider "logzio" {